 - Use the equipment provided by the Athletic Department with respect.

 ST. MARY SCHOOL PHILOSOPHY OF ATHLETICS

 For many students, sports are the only motivating force in their lives.
-Often times, those students having difficulty in school will do much better in their classes when they have the encouragement and support of their coaches and their teammates.
-It is important that we remember that students are at St. Mary’s to get a good education.
-They are Student Athletes at St. Mary’s.
+Oftentimes, those students having difficulty in school will do much better in their classes when they have the encouragement and support of their coaches and their teammates.
+It is important we remember students are at St. Mary to get a good education.
+They are Student Athletes at St. Mary.
 Their first priority is their education.